heavymetalavo/craft-aialttext/README.md

 - `auto` - Let OpenAI decide

 For more information about these settings, refer to the [OpenAI API documentation](https://platform.openai.com/docs/guides/images).

+## 🏷️ Field Requirements

+This plugin requires a native CraftCMS field for alt text with the handle `alt` to be added to all asset volumes where you want to generate alt text.
+The plugin will use this field to store the generated alt text.

+To add this field:
+1. Go to **Settings → Assets → Volume name → + Add → search for the `alt` field and click → save**
+2. Scroll to Field Layout section
+3. Click the `+ Add` button
+4. Search for the `alt` field and click
+5. Save changes to the volume
+6. Update your templates to use the new `alt` field

 ## 🛠️ Troubleshooting